-Bill) etc. As a result, now the Act has different limits for cash payment in respect of different types of transactions as tabulated below: Section Particulars Consequence for contravention 40A(3) / (3A) Payment for expenditure in cash exceeding ' 10,000/- (limit as proposed in the Finance Bill) Disallowance of the expenditure 43 Payment for Asset exceeding ' 10,000/- in cash ((limit as proposed in the Finance Bill) Such payment not to be considered as a part of actual cost of an asset 35AD Payment for Capital expenditure exceeding ' 10,000/- in cash for specified business (limit as proposed in the Finance Bill) Such payment not to be considered as deductible expenditure 269SS Acceptance of Loan /deposit /specified sum in contravention of section 269SS Penalty under section 271D of sum equal to the amount of loan/deposit/specified sum so taken or accepted 269T Repayment of loans/deposits/specified advances in contravention of section 269T Penalty under section 271E of sum equal to the amount of loan/deposit/specified advance so repaid 269ST Receipt of any sum in contravention of section 269ST Penalty under section 271DA of sum equal to the amount of such receipt 7.
-Conclusion The objective behind introduction of above-mentioned amendments is pretty clear which also echoes the voice of the Government in brining digital payment revolution and making India less cash economy by fighting black-money and tax evasion.
+Section Particulars Consequence for contravention 40A(3) / Payment for expenditure in cash Disallowance of the expenditure (3A) exceeding Rs.
+10,000/- (limit as proposed in the Finance Bill) 43 Payment for Asset exceeding Rs.
+Such payment not to be considered 10,000/- in cash ((limit as proposed as a part of actual cost of an asset in the Finance Bill) 35AD Payment for Capital expenditure Such payment not to be considered exceeding Rs.
+10,000/- in cash for as deductible expenditure

+Section Particulars Consequence for contravention specified business (limit as proposed in the Finance Bill) 269SS Acceptance of Loan /deposit /specified sum in contravention of section 269SS Penalty under section 271D of sum equal to the amount of loan/deposit/specified sum so taken or accepted 269T Repayment of loans/deposits/specified advances in contravention of section 269T Penalty under section 271E of sum equal to the amount of loan/deposit/specified advance so repaid 269ST Receipt of any sum in contravention of section 269ST Penalty under section 271DA of sum equal to the amount of such receipt

+7. Conclusion

+The objective behind introduction of above-mentioned amendments is pretty clear which also echoes the voice of the Government in brining digital payment revolution and making India less cash economy by fighting black-money and tax evasion.
 The proposed amendments/provisions, if complied with honesty and administered with sincerity, will definitely bear the fruits in the long run for everyone to enjoy.

-8 To believe what has not occurred in history will not occur at all, is to argue disbelief in the dignity of man. - Mahatma Gandhi A man who was completely innocent, offered himself as a sacrifice for the good of others, including his enemies, and became the ransom of the world.
-It was a perfect act. - Mahatma Gandhi
+Amendments proposed to Search and Seizure, Survey, Processing of Return, Time Limit for Completion of Assessments, Refunds